 NEWS MEDIA COMPANIES, REPRESENTED BY NEWS MEDIA EUROPE, ARE DEVELOPING THEIR FUTURE IN AN EXCITING AND CHALLENGING ENVIRONMENT.

-Europeans are hungry for news that is reliable, professionally produced, and served on a variety of new and old platforms – mobile devices, apps, the printed press, tablets, desktops, television and radio.
-But publishing is also a business – with a strong and proud tradition based on creative content – which has to remain sustainable to thrive and continue.
+Europeans are hungry for news that is reliable, professionally produced, and served on a variety of digital platforms – mobile devices, apps, the printed press, tablets, desktops, television and radio.
+But our industry is also a business – with a strong and proud tradition based on creative content – which has to remain sustainable to thrive and continue.

 Our companies are at the forefront of digital technologies.
 We innovate and invest in services, products, technology, content and journalism which drive the digital economy.
 And our end products remain, as they always have, essential bedrocks in any democracy.